Need to talk? Call 1800 882 436.

 Key facts

-• Antenatal classes help you get ready for labour, birth, breastfeeding, and caring for your newborn baby.
+• The classes help you get ready for labour, birth, breastfeeding, and caring for your newborn baby.

-• Attending antenatal classes lets you talk to other people in a similar situation and share experiences.
+• At the class, you can talk to people in a similar situation and share experiences.

-• Ask your doctor or midwife about antenatal classes.
+• Ask your midwife or doctor about antenatal classes near you.

-• There are many different sorts of antenatal classes - check that the person running the class has been properly trained.
+• Check that the person running the prenatal class has been properly trained.

 What are antenatal classes?

-Antenatal classes are also called labour and birthing classes.
+Antenatal classes are also called prenatal or labour and birthing classes.
 They help you get ready for labour, birth, breastfeeding, and caring for a newborn baby.

 Should I do antenatal classes?